-Some say that many of the negative effects of dieting, like a decrease in your energy levels, a dip in your metabolic rate, and a stomach that feels emptier than a hermits address book, are caused by low leptin levels.
+Some say that many of the negative effects of dieting, like a decrease in your energy levels, a dip in your metabolic rate, and ravenous hunger, are caused by low leptin levels.

-That’s why cheat meals, diet breaks and the refeed day – all of which give your leptin levels a boost – are so important.
+That’s why cheat meals, diet breaks and the refeed day — all of which are supposed to give your leptin levels a boost — are so important.